 A channeled book on how people can survive a new era in planetary and human spiritual evolution.

 A fiction murder mystery with mystical overtones that takes place in the Lake Minnetonka, Minnesota area.

 An intriguing historical account of how a renegade faction of the CIA allegedly tested and implemented the AIDS virus and assassinated a U.S. congressman who was trying to stop them.

 A teen fiction vampire novel.
 Goodbookstoday.com gave this book its highest editorial rating.
 A finalist in the YA category of the IndieFab book awards.

-Widow Woman, by Julia Tagliere.
-A fiction novel about a woman who finds out about her mother's secret life.
+A fiction novel about a woman who in grieving about her mother finds out her mother had a secret life.